Information About GRE

 Candidates have to understand the short passages and briefs that are given and then write, in simple language, their understanding of the argument.
 They also need to illustrate how they think the argument needs to conclude.
 The brief is generally in the form of a paragraph that illustrates an argument and candidates are expected to respond to that.

-There are other sources also like online forums (www.gogloom.com, www.redbus2us.com\,www.jamboreeindia.net),blogs(www.Gredownloads.blogspot.com, www.gatorradio.blogspot.com), books (the ETS Big Book) etc that can also be used to get useful GRE test info.
+There are other sources also like online forums (www.gogloom.com, www.redbus2us.com\,www.jamboreeindia.net),blogs(www.Gredownloads.blogspot.com, www.gatorradio.blogspot.com), books (the ETS Big Book) etc that can also be used to get useful information about the GRE test.

 Terms and Conditions